|

 whole religious training of the child was strict in the extreme.
 He was

-was not allowed to eat or drink anything without first asking a blessing upon
+not allowed to eat or drink anything without first asking a blessing upon it

 and translate every word without difficulty, requiring a dictionary but